Model checking of hyperproperties for high-level relational models: Introduction

 \tool{Alloy}~\cite{Jackson19} is a high-level formal specification language that has become popular due to its simplicity and flexibility, whose \tool{Analyzer} quickly provides intuitive feedback.
-As of version 6~\cite{MacedoBCCK16}\footnote{\url{github.com/AlloyTools/org.alloytools.alloy/releases/tag/v6.0.0}}, \tool{Alloy} supports models with mutable elements, whose values can change over time, and the specification of LTL properties.
-Analysis is performed by an underlying model finder, \tool{Pardinus}~\cite{pardinus22}, via two backends: one reducing to SAT solving through the relational \tool{Kodkod}~\cite{KodKod}, and another reducing to SMV and relying on off-the-shelf symbolic model checkers for LTL.
+As of version 6~\cite{MacedoBCCK16}\footnote{\url{github.com/AlloyTools/org.alloytools.alloy/releases/tag/v6.0.0}}, \tool{Alloy} supports models with mutable elements, whose values can change over time, and the specification and verification of LTL properties.
+The \tool{Alloy Analyzer} provides a GUI through which users write specifications, run analysis commands, and interpret feedback graphically, but actual analysis is decoupled from the frontend and performed by a backend \emph{relational model finder}, \tool{Pardinus}~\cite{pardinus22}.
+Such model finders provide a higher-level interface for the analysis of formal specifications, themselves typically relying on lower-level solvers.
+In the case of \tool{Pardinus}, it supports the same relational temporal logic as \tool{Alloy 6}, stripped away of certain syntactic constructs, and provides two alternative analysis procedures: one reducing to SAT solving through the relational model finder \tool{Kodkod}~\cite{KodKod}, and another reducing to SMV and relying on off-the-shelf symbolic model checkers for LTL.
+Unfortunately, the whole \tool{Alloy} toolchain focuses on the analysis of LTL properties for individual traces, rendering the analysis of arbitrary hyperproperties impossible.

-In this paper, we extend the language and tooling of \tool{Alloy 6}/\tool{Pardinus} to allow for the automatic verification of hyperproperties and the inspection of (counter-)examples for models written in a high-level specification language\footnote{The tools and benchmarks are publicly available at \url{https://github.com/haslab/HyperPardinus-benchmarks}.}, whose overview is shown in Fig.~\ref{fig:overview}.
+In this paper, we extend \tool{Pardinus} and the surrounding ecosystem to allow for the automatic verification of hyperproperties and the inspection of (counter-)examples for models written in a high-level specification language\footnote{The tools and benchmarks are publicly available at \url{https://github.com/haslab/HyperPardinus-benchmarks}.}, whose overview is shown in Fig.~\ref{fig:overview}.
 Specifically, our main contributions are:

 \begin{itemize} \item \hpard{}, a high-level model finding tool for \emph{hyper relational temporal logic}, a hyper generalization of the underlying logic of \tool{Alloy 6} supporting a superset of HyperLTL properties with flexible occurrences of trace quantifiers.
-As far as we know, this is the first model checking tool for a first-order hyperlogic without trace quantifiers in prenex form.
+As far as we know, this is the first model checking tool for a first-order hyperlogic.

 \item \hsmv{}, a SMV model checking tool that integrates with both explicit-state and symbolic state-of-the-art model checkers for HyperLTL, significantly improving the expressiveness of supported SMV models and the scalability of the verification process.